Kudzu

 alcohol-induced sleep in alcohol-craving animals.
 Preclinical

-levels and a flattened dose response curve (13297).
-Kudzu might
+alcohol levels and a flattened dose response curve (13297).

-decrease peak blood alcohol levels due to delayed gastric
+Kudzu might decrease peak blood alcohol levels due to delayed

-emptying, exposing alcohol to a longer time for first-pass
+gastric emptying, exposing alcohol to a longer time for

-might prolong the effects of alcohol.
-Other research suggests
+gastric emptying might prolong the effects of alcohol.
+Other

-kudzu might have antioxidant effects and speed up the metabolism
+research suggests kudzu might have antioxidant effects and speed

-of kudzu root can increase levels of norepinephrine and dopamine
+extract of kudzu root can increase levels of norepinephrine and

 Isoflavone constituents have both estrogenic and antiestrogenic